 A similar scenario was visible in colonial times, aforementioned in chapter 2: in colonial times, men made an ironic representation that obedient wives and good mothers were the empowered women in Indian society (Sinha 1995).
 This ironic representation of women has had long-term consequences; for example, the idealisation of women as mothers firmly located women in the domestic realm, where the only responsibilities bestowed upon them were domestic childcare and housework, while males were seen as the undisputed heads of the family (Sen 1999b).
-Between the 1820s and 1850s, Brahmo Samaj and Prarthana Samaj were among the few organisations in favour of female emancipation and the colonist movement.
+Between the 1820s and 1850s, Brahmo Samaj and Prarthana Samaj were among the few organizations in favor of female emancipation and the colonist movement.
 Elite urban men led these movements and challenged the traditional practices that subjugated females.
 As fathers and husbands, these males succeeded in helping a significant group of women (Joshi 1975; Borthwick 1984; Engels 1996).
 Nevertheless, women tend to earn their “freedom” at the cost of social harassment and ridicule (Karlekar 1991).
 On the basis of my participants’ experiences, it can be argued that the situation for some women is still the same, and in some cases women tend to report a crime only if they are able to receive active help from the male members of their family.

 Financial Crisis

 Besides gender stereotypical subordination, there are many other reasons limiting access for women in the justice system, “such as – poverty, economical, illiteracy and lack of official knowledge and awareness” (Marchiori, 2015: 6).
 Thus, all factors tend to affect women more than men in the Bangladeshi context.
-In the interview given by Mrs Tara Begum, she describes the violence as taking place due to dowry demands from her husband's side.
+In the interview given by Mrs T, she describes the violence as taking place due to dowry demands from her husband's side.
 Not fulfilling all the demands of dowries, her husband tortures her physically and mentally and ultimately marries another woman.
 Tara agrees that her husband has no right legally for inflicting violence upon her.
 After intervention is carried out by the Women's Rights Support Organisation, her husband does not change his conduct and legal action has been taken for this reason.
-But due to lack of financial support, Tara cannot afford her case, and no one supports her financially.
+But due to lack of financial support, Mrs T cannot afford her case, and no one supports her financially.
 In the interview, when she asked if she considers this as violence and whether or not her husband has the right to inflict violence on her, she replied “No, he hadn’t the right to me violence against me”.
 I asked her “Are you aware of the legal rights of women in Bangladesh?
 She replied, “Yes, I am aware of the legal rights of women in Bangladesh”.
-Here Tara knew all the actions she could take and how to get support from the relevant organisation.
+Here Mrs T knew all the actions she could take and how to get support from the relevant organisation.
 She is aware of all the help available, from law enforcement centres to police and court procedures.
 She said she decided to go with legal actions and she has received counselling and the required information for filing a report against the violence.
 The financial support, which she has access to, is not sufficient for reporting a case of violence against her husband.
 The kind of expenditure the courts and the civil suits take is not available to Tara.
 Again, in this case, it has been seen that Tara has agreed on the support of the authorities of the organisation though it takes two months - and the authorities were happy to help her.
 However, the perpetrator was released from jail and got re-married.
 On the other side, Tara is still struggling without any financial support from anyone.